 First things first, I sincerely believe that the majority of people are simply thinking too much.
 This modern and highly complex society of ours seems to be a world thats overthinking absolutely everything.

-This process can and does seep into the very experience of our lives, it colours each moment, either positive or negative.
-In other words, most of us are addicted to thinking.
+This process can and does seep into the very experience of our lives, it colours each moment, both positively and negatively.
+In other words, we’re all addicted to thinking.

-Luckily I’ve compiled a list of five natural and effective ways of overcoming redundant thinking!
+Luckily I’ve compiled a list of five simple and effective ways of overcoming redundant thinking, here an overview: